privefl/advr38book/docs/good-practices.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8Q3fYwgyNGQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </center>

+For Mac users, you might need to use the terminal for `git clone`, then create the RStudio project from the existing directory.
+If you have some permission denied for the public key, you might also need to run `ssh-agent -s && ssh-add <path_to_public_key>` (cf. [this SO answer](https://stackoverflow.com/a/30806058/6103040)).

 - Help with Git:
     - [Happy Git and GitHub for the useR](http://happygitwithr.com/)
     - [Git cheat sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf)